Shopping Cart

 Here are some custom clock face making idea’s I’d like to share with you.
 Making a custom made clock face, or dial, can be fun.
 It’s a much appreciated gift, especially when specifically made with someone in mind.
 An easy way to customize is to use small, fairly thin objects, glued to a blank clock dial of your design, to indicate the hours to show the passing of time.
 For example, buttons, guitar picks, stamps, bullets, fabric samples, embroidered badges, pins, medals, coins, keys, family and pet photo’s, matchbooks (am I showing my age?), refrigerator magnets, Casino chips, dice or playing cards, cookie cutters, seeds like beans or corn, dried flowers, soda and beer bottle caps, thin stones like river rocks, seashells, rope knots, fishing lures, beads, ticket stubs, and Boy Scout Merit badges.
 The list is virtually endless.
 Let me know anything I may have missed.
 If you really want to keep it simple, just glue these “indicators” at the 12, 3, 6, and 9, positions on your blank clock face.
 You can also go all the way around and use 12 “indicators” indicating every hour.
 Please reference the 8-1/2 by 11 inch number template we offer on our web site.
 Just print it out and use to layout your custom clock dial.
 It can really make laying out your clock face a lot easier.
 Make sure that the “indicators” that you have chosen are not more than 1/4 inch thick, and thinner is better.
 Think about if you want the minute hand to be just inside of, or actually over your “indicators”.
 It’s your choice.
 If you wish to have the minute hand actually going over the “indicator”, […]

-Custom Made Craft clocks
+Craft Clocks Custom Made

 by